theBowja/genshin-db/readme.md

 ### genshindb.setAltNameLimits(limit)

+This is a built-in way to limit the kinds of altnames that can be added.

-limit is an object with the following type:
+`limit` is an object with the following type:
 ```js
 {
     maxLength?: number, // default is 100